 - Sign in to the Acquia Cloud interface using your email address and Acquia password.

-- On the Profile page, click Credentials, and then enter your Acquia password.
+- On the Profile page, click Credentials.

 - Under Drush integration, click Download Drush aliases